Lucas Carlsson: San Jose Sharks

-After completing three seasons with the Panthers organization, Carlsson entered free agency during the 2024 offseason.
-Seeking a new opportunity to further his career in North America, he agreed to terms with the San Jose Sharks on July 1, 2024.
+After completing three seasons with the Panthers organization, Carlsson entered free agency during the 2024 off-season.
+Seeking a new opportunity to further his career in North America, he agreed to terms with the San Jose Sharks on 1 July 2024.
 The contract was a two-year, two-way deal, allowing Carlsson the flexibility to play both at the NHL level with the Sharks and in the AHL with their affiliate, the San Jose Barracuda.

-On March 21, 2025, Carlsson was recalled by the San Jose Sharks from their AHL affiliate, the Barracuda.
-The following day, on March 22, 2025, he made his first NHL appearance since November 1, 2022, and scored the game-winning goal in his debut game with the Sharks.
+On 21 March 2025, Carlsson was recalled by the San Jose Sharks from their AHL affiliate, the Barracuda.
+The following day, on 22 March, he made his first NHL appearance since 1 November 2022, and scored the game-winning goal in his debut game with the Sharks.

+Djurgårdens IF

+In May 2026, Carlsson joined Stockholm-based Djurgårdens IF of the Swedish Hockey League (SHL) on a four-year contract.